manpreet-rai/spring-boot-rest-api/README.md

 > **Translation:** Our repository can't find CashCard with id of 99.
 So, why not?

-Although we've helped Spring Data create a test database by un-commenting `schema.sql`, it's still an **empty database**.
+Although we've helped Spring Data create a test database by creating `schema.sql`, it's still an **empty database**.

 Let's go load some test data from `data.sql`.